textileio/papers/draft.md

 ### Tighter Coupling with Front End Models {#sec:coupling}

-Implementing Threads internals (see [@sec:internals]) using similar patterns to common frontend workflows (e.g., Redux) presents opportunities for tighter coupling between "backend" logic and fontend views.
+Implementing Threads internals (see [@sec:internals]) using similar patterns to common frontend workflows (e.g. Redux) presents opportunities for tighter coupling between "backend" logic and fontend views.
 This is a major advantage of tools such as reSolve[^25], where "system changes can be reflected immediately \[on the frontend\],